-Navajo Nation examining new police training facility
+Navajo Nation examining new police academy

 FARMINGTON — Diné College is pursuing the development and implementation of a memorandum of understanding with the Navajo Nation to establish a police academy for tribal law enforcement.

 The tribe has been without a training school since the Navajo Law Enforcement Academy in Toyei, Ariz., closed three years ago.

 Greg Bigman, president of the Diné College Board of Regents, said on Friday the college will draft a memorandum of understanding about developing a facility and providing educational services for police officer training.

 Because the effort would be extensive, the college will also evaluate the possibility of forming partnerships to provide the service, Bigman said.